rodbox/jftl-lighthouse-workshop/README.md

 # jftl-lighthouse-workshop
-Workshop exercises for the jftl
+Workshop exercises for the jftl alt